facebookresearch/ParlAI/parlai/tasks/saferdialogues/README.md

 - [text]:  flattened context with the feedback signaling message as the last line in the context
 - [labels]: recovery response acknowledging the feedback

-Note: The dataset is flattened, so there is one episode per example.
+Note: The dataset is flattened, so there is one example per episode.

 If the `--recovery` flag is set to `false` (`true` by default) then the recovery response is omitted and the labels contains the signaling message and the text contains the context lines before that.